Rank Bounds in Link Floer Homology and Detection Results

 \begin{section}{A Very Brief Review of Link Floer homology} In this section we review link Floer homology, partially to fix conventions and notation, with an emphasis on the structural properties that we will use in the subsequent sections.

 Let $L$ be an oriented $n$ component link in a rational homology sphere $M$.
 The pair $(L,M)$ can be encoded as a Heegaard diagram for $M$ with $n$ pairs of basepoints $\{w_i,z_i\}$.
-The link Floer complex of $L$, defined by Ozsv\'ath-Szab\'o in~\cite{HolomorphicdiskslinkinvariantsandthemultivariableAlexanderpolynomial}, is a multi-graded $\Z/2[U_1,U_2,\dots U_n]$ chain complex with underlying vector space;
+The link Floer complex of $L$, defined by Ozsv\'ath-Szab\'o in~\cite{HolomorphicdiskslinkinvariantsandthemultivariableAlexanderpolynomial}, is a multi-graded $\Z_2[U_1,U_2,\dots U_n]$ chain complex with underlying vector space:

 The three manifold $M$ is often apparent from the context and duly suppressed in the notation.
-The $A_i$ gradings are called the \emph{Alexander gradings} and can be thought of as elements in $\Z+\frac{\lk(L_i,L-L_i)}{2}$, while $m$ is called the \emph{Maslov grading}, which is integer valued. $\CFL^-(L)$ is endowed with a differential which counts pseudoholomorphic disks in a certain auxiliary symplectic manifold endowed with an appropriate almost complex structure which do not intersect submanifolds $V_{z_i}$ determined by $z_i$, weighted by a count of intersections with the manifolds $V_{w_i}$, determined by $w_i$.
+The $A_i$ gradings are called the \emph{Alexander gradings} and can be thought of as elements in $\Z+\frac{\lk(L_i,L-L_i)}{2}$, while $m$ is called the \emph{Maslov grading}, which is integer valued. $\CFL^-(L)$ is endowed with a differential which counts pseudo-holomorphic disks in a certain auxiliary symplectic manifold endowed with an appropriate almost complex structure which do not intersect submanifolds $V_{z_i}$ determined by $z_i$.
+These counts are weighted by a count of intersections with the manifolds $V_{w_i}$, determined by $w_i$.
 The filtered chain homotopy type of $\CFL^-(L)$ is an invariant of $L$, which we refer to as the \emph{link Floer complex of $L$}.
-The homology of $\CFL^-(L)$ is denoted $\HFL^-(L)$. $\CFL^-(L)$ has a quotient defined by setting $U_i=0$ for all $i$, whose filtered chain homotopy type is also an invariant of $L$.
+The homology of $\CFL^-(L)$ is denoted $\HFL^-(L)$. $\CFL^-(L)$ has a quotient defined by setting $U_i=0$ for all $i$ whose filtered chain homotopy type is also an invariant of $L$.
 This complex is denoted by $\widehat{\CFL}(L)$, and has homology denoted by $\widehat{\HFL}(L)$, which we will call the \emph{link Floer homology of $L$}.
 The \emph{link Floer homology polytope} of $L$ is defined as the convex hull of the multi-Alexander gradings of $\widehat{\HFL}(L)$ with non-trivial support.
 The link Floer polytope determines the Thurston polytope of the link exterior by a result of Ozsv\'ath-Szab\'o~\cite{ozsvath2008linkFloerThurstonnorm}.
-We note that $\widehat{\HFL}(\overline{L})$, where $\overline{L}$ is $L$ with the orientation reversed, can be recovered from $\CFL^-(L)$ by only counting the disks which cross the appropriate basepoints.
+Note that $\widehat{\HFL}(\overline{L})$ is the dual -- in the sense of ~\cite[Equation 3]{BG} -- of $\widehat{\HFL}(L)$, where $\overline{L}$ is the mirror of $L$.